MARINA DEL REY

 How to Obtain Hull Cleaning BMP Training & Certification

-- Re-certification.
-BMP certification is valid for four (4) years from the date of completion.
-Proof of re-certification is required every four years.
+- Re-certification: BMP certification is valid for two (2) years from the date of completion.
+Proof of re-certification is required every 2 years.

 How to Obtain a Commercial Service ID

-To obtain or update your Commercial Service ID, visit the Harbor Master at the LA County Sheriff Department, 13851 Fiji Way, Marina del Rey.
-This service is available every Thursday between the hours of 10 am and 1 pm.
+Commercial Services IDs are required for working in Marina del Rey Harbor.
+To obtain or update your Commercial Service ID, visit the Harbor Master at the LA County Sheriff’s Department – Marina Station, located at 13851 Fiji Way, Marina del Rey.
+This service is available every third Tuesday of the month between 7 AM and 10 AM.
 The following items will be required:

 - Diver’s certification card